Associate Appraisers of America can help you remove your Private Mortgage Insurance

-With the implementation of The Homeowners Protection Act of 1998, on nearly all loans lenders are forced to automatically cease the PMI when the principal balance of the loan reaches 78 percent of the primary loan amount.
+With the implementation of The Homeowners Protection Act of 1998, on most loans lenders are forced to automatically stop the PMI when the principal balance of the loan reaches 78 percent of the initial loan amount.
 Keen home owners can get off the hook a little early.
-The law pledges that, at the request of the homeowner, the PMI must be abandoned when the principal amount equals just 80 percent.
+The law promises that, upon request of the homeowner, the PMI must be dropped when the principal amount equals just 80 percent.

-It can take countless years to arrive at the point where the principal is just 20% of the original loan amount, so it's necessary to know how your home has increased in value.
-After all, every bit of appreciation you've gained over time counts towards removing PMI.
-So why pay it after the balance of your loan has fallen below the 80% mark?
-Your neighborhood may not be reflecting the national trends and/or your home might have acquired equity before things cooled off, so even when nationwide trends hint at plunging home values, you should understand that real estate is local.
+It can take many years to get to the point where the principal is only 20% of the initial loan amount, so it's important to know how your home has appreciated in value.
+After all, any appreciation you've gained over the years counts towards removing PMI.
+So why pay it after the balance of your loan has dropped below the 80% mark?
+Even when nationwide trends indicate decreasing home values, realize that real estate is local.
+Your neighborhood may not be reflecting the national trends and/or your home may have secured equity before things calmed down.

-A certified, licensed real estate appraiser can help home owners understand just when their home's equity goes over the 20% point, as it's a tough thing to know.
-As appraisers, it's our job to recognize the market dynamics of our area.
-At Associate Appraisers of America, we're masters at identifying value trends in Seal Beach, Orange County and surrounding areas, and we know when property values have risen or declined.
-Faced with information from an appraiser, the mortgage company will most often remove the PMI with little trouble.
-At that time, the home owner can delight in the savings from that point on.
+The hardest thing for many homeowners to know is just when their home's equity rises above the 20% point.
+An accredited, licensed real estate appraiser can certainly help.
+It is an appraiser's job to recognize the market dynamics of their area.
+At Associate Appraisers of America, we know when property values have risen or declined.
+We're masters at determining value trends in Seal Beach, Orange County and surrounding areas.
+When faced with data from an appraiser, the mortgage company will most often remove the PMI with little effort.
+At which time, the homeowner can delight in the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: